kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 As part of this KEP, we will migrate `kube-controller-manager` and `kube-scheduler` to use server-side opt-out instead of their current client-side informer transforms:

 - Both components currently use `TransformFunc` on their informers to nil out `managedFields` after deserialization.
 This saves client memory but does not reduce serialization CPU or network transfer costs.
-- With this KEP, both components will be updated to set the `drop=metadata.managedFields` parameter via their `rest.Config`, moving the field stripping to the API server's serializer.
+- With this KEP, both components will be updated to send the `drop=metadata.managedFields` parameter in the `Accept` header, moving the field stripping to the API server's serializer.
 This eliminates the serialization and network costs in addition to the existing client memory savings.
 - The migration will be gated behind the `ManagedFieldsOptOutClient` feature gate.
 When enabled, the informer transforms for `managedFields` stripping become redundant and will be removed.

-#### Per-Client vs. Per-Request Configuration
+#### Client Configuration

-This KEP introduces per-client configuration via `rest.Config`.
-The rationale:

-- **Per-client is sufficient for `managedFields`:** The primary use case is controllers and informers that never need `managedFields`.
-These are configured once at client creation time and all requests through that client share the same preference.
-- **Per-request is compatible as future work:** The `Accept` header is inherently per-request at the wire level, so adding per-request configuration in `client-go` (e.g., per-request options that override the client default) would not require any server-side or protocol changes.
-This KEP does not implement per-request configuration in `client-go`, but the design is forward-compatible with it if future use cases (e.g., dropping different fields for different list calls) require it.
+`drop=metadata.managedFields` is an extension of the existing `Accept`-header content negotiation mechanism (the same family as `as=PartialObjectMetadata` and `as=Table`).
+The exact client-go surface for opting in (e.g., a client-level default vs. a per-informer option) will be decided during implementation.

+The broader question of per-client vs. per-request configuration is a general property of the `Accept` header in client-go (a single client uses one `Accept` header for all requests) and is **out of scope** for this KEP.
+Because the opt-out is carried in the `Accept` header, the design is forward-compatible with finer-grained configuration if it is added later.

 ### Test Plan